List of United States Military Academy alumni

 The United States Military Academy (USMA) is an undergraduate college in West Point, New York with the mission of educating and commissioning officers for the United States Army.
 The academy was founded in 1802 and is the oldest of the United States' five service academies.
 It is also referred to as West Point (the name of the military base that the academy is a part of).
 The academy graduated its first cadet, Joseph Gardner Swift, in October 1802.
 Sports media refer to the academy as "Army" and the students as "Cadets"; this usage is officially endorsed.
 The football team is also known as "The Black Knights of the Hudson" and "The Black Knights".
 A small number of graduates each year choose the option of cross-commissioning into the United States Air Force, United States Navy, or the United States Marine Corps.
 Before the founding of the United States Air Force Academy in 1955, the academy was a major source of officers for the Air Force and its predecessors.
 Most cadets are admitted through the congressional appointment system.
 The curriculum emphasizes the sciences and engineering fields.

 The list is drawn from graduates, non-graduate former cadets, current cadets, and faculty of the Military Academy.
 Notable graduates include 2 American Presidents, 4 additional heads of state, 20 astronauts, 76 Medal of Honor recipients (more than any other service academy or undergraduate institution), 70 Rhodes Scholars, and 3 Heisman Trophy winners.
 Among American universities, the academy is fourth on the list of total winners for Rhodes Scholarships, seventh for Marshall Scholarships and fourth on the list of Hertz Fellowships.

-Academicians

 "Class year" refers to the alumni's class year, which usually is the same year they graduated.
 However, in times of war, classes often graduate early.
 For example, there were two classes in 1943 – January 1943 and June 1943.